GerdaBoman/LAB-3-DatabaseWithEF/README.md

 Efter you have installed the database, check that the connection string matches (connection string can be foound in appsettings.json or even in BokHandelContext).

 If everyhting matches then there should be no problem to run the program directly.
-There is already easy user inteferance to test quick data with the methods that are there.
+There is already easy user inteferance to test quickly data with tall the methods that are there.